Click on a question to see the answer.

 You would scroll down on the pension "more info" screen until you see the line asking about the separate amount to be allocated to the non-participant.
 This is referring to a dollar amount of value, not a percent.
 If you enter the full separate amount, as shown on the screen, then that will allocate 100% of the participant's separate benefit to the non-participant.

 3. The pension income may have been double-entered.

-You should enter the pension either with the Defined Benefit Pension asset, or with Non-Wage Income, but not both.
+You should enter the pension either with the Defined Benefit Pension asset, or with Wage-Like Income, but not both.
 If you have entered the pension income in both locations, that will be double-counting.

 4. The pension may be in its initial year.

 If the year you are considering in the Budget Report is the initial year of the pension, payments will be made only for a part of the year, starting at the relevant birthday.

 For example, if the participant was born on October 1, then in the initial year of pension payments, he or she will receive only 25% of the annual amount of the pension benefit.